Skip to the main content

 Updated Dec 19, 2016

-Dry cleaning workers are employed in retail dry cleaning shops and in commercial or institutional cleaning plants.
+Dry cleaning workers work in retail dry cleaning shops and in commercial or institutional cleaning plants.
 Experienced workers may advance to supervisory and management positions.

 Industry Concentration